 Brigid is a much venerated Celtic goddess of fertility.
 She is also a goddess of poetry, crafts, and prophecy.
 The Celtic people loved her so much that she was turned into a Saint by the Catholic Church.
 The Catholic Church claims that Brigid was a historical figure who was born in 453 AD.
 A patron saint of midwives, dairy maids, newborns, and nuns.
 She was considered to be Ireland's first nun.
 We pagans know that she really was a deity who shapeshifted into a new role in order to adapt to the times.
 Not a lot of pagan goddesses have this special honor!

 Brigid is one of the most powerful Celtic deities and is central to the holiday of Imbolc.
 She is the daughter of the Dagda, who is one of the oldest gods in Celtic mythology.
 Myths say she was born with a flame in her head.
 She also drank the milk of a mystical cow which gave her the gift of prophecy.
 She returns in her maiden aspect at Imbolc.
 White and red are the colours of this maiden.
 Animals associated with her are pig, fox, and cow.
 You can use these totems to decorate your altar.
 Blackberries are also sacred to her.

 Making Brigid crosses is one of the most popular ways of celebrating Imbolc.
 Hang these over your doors for protection throughout the year.
 Burn the ones from the previous year and make new ones as part of your ritual work.
 There are many sites online which can provide you with instructions on how to make one.
 You might also honor Brigid by composing a poem since she is a goddess of poetry.
-Our if you are not that creative you might celebrate by having a poetry reading in your home.
+If you are not that creative, you might celebrate by having a poetry reading in your home.
 Placing a corn dolly in a basket or bed on the last night of January in preparation of Imbolc is another popular observance.
 Fire rituals are another great way to celebrate Imbolc.
 One tradition is to burn the leftover greenery which adorned your home at Yule.

 Making and Blessing Candles